Award amount: $2,000 – $24,000 renewable annually

 How to Apply

-Students interested in being considered for the scholarships must submit a complete application for admission no later than January 15, 2013 (by November 15 for ED 1 candidates) for fullest consideration.
+Students interested in being considered for the scholarships must submit a complete application for admission no later than January 15, 2014 (by November 15, 2013 for ED 1 candidates) for fullest consideration.
 All applicants who indicate an interest in merit scholarships on the Common Application are automatically considered for a St. Olaf academic scholarship.
-Only those candidates who also wish to be considered for need-based financial aid must submit the and the Free Application for Federal Student Aid (FAFSA).
+Only those candidates who also wish to be considered for need-based financial aid must submit the CSS PROFILE and the Free Application for Federal Student Aid (FAFSA).

 Students who attend the Scholars’ Day events in March and are not selected as a Buntrock finalist will automatically be considered for a Presidential Scholarship.